 Dobroyd Head Lookout To Grotto Point Lighthouse

 From the Dobroyd Head Lookout, jump back on the trail and continue on the Manly-Spit walk route through the bush.
-Although the area was recently burned (a controlled burn), you will likely see animals here; we have spotted brush turkeys, blue-tongue lizards and ring-tail possums.
+You will likely see animals here; we have spotted brush turkeys, blue-tongue lizards and ring-tail possums.
 Bypass the detours to Crater Cove and Arabanoo Lookout.
 Soon after the trail changes from dirt to boardwalk, you will arrive at Crater Cove Lookout.

 From Crater Cove, the path switches between boardwalk, dirt and stone.
 Look for a narrow path that leads to large rocks just off the main path; detour onto the rocks then navigate to lower rocks where there are outstanding views of the Sydney skyline.
 Return to the path that eventually leads into a shaded forest with inclines/declines and stairs.